subquery/subql/docs/create/graphql.md

 ### One-to-Many relationships

-You can use square brackets to indicate that a field type includes multiple entities
+You can use square brackets to indicate that a field type includes multiple entities.

-Example: A person can have multipe accounts
+Example: A person can have multiple accounts.

 ```graphql
 type Person @entity {